devzelix/nora-core/README.md

 # n8n critically depends on this key to encrypt sensitive data such as credentials.
 # A robust key can be generated using a command like `openssl rand -base64 32` or similar secure methods.
 N8N_ENCRYPTION_KEY=your_strong_encryption_key_here

+# --- n8n Security Configuration ---
+# This variable enhances security by preventing workflows from accessing environment variables
+# defined in this .env file or on the host system.
+# Set to `true` to block access, `false` to allow.
+It is highly recommended to keep this `true`.
+N8N_BLOCK_ENV_ACCESS_IN_NODE=true
 ```
 **🔑 IMPORTANT SECURITY NOTE:** The `N8N_ENCRYPTION_KEY` is paramount for the security of your n8n instance.
 Generate a highly secure key and ensure it is backed up in a supremely safe and secret location. **Loss or modification of this key will render n8n unable to decrypt any previously saved credentials and encrypted data.**